Polychora

 The previous way of building the 24-cell (by rectifying the 16-cell) is known as Cesàro's construction (Coxeter, 1973); this is the 4-D equivalent of obtaining a Cuboctahedron from an Octahedron by rectification.
 The "dual" construction of the 24-cell (Gosset's construction) is equivalent to the construction of a Rhombic dodecahedron from two Cubes mentioned above.
 This construction illustrates especially well why the 24-cell is unique to 4 dimensions.

-Step 1: Divide Tesseract A into 8 Cubic pyramids.
-Their 4-D volume is limited by a Cubic "base" (one of the previous cells of the Tesseract) and by 6 Square pyramids, the "sides", the apex lies 1/2 edge length above the base, the distance of a Cubic cell to the centre of its Tesseract.
+Step 1: Divide Tesseract A into 8 Cubic pyramids (these can be represented by the model in Fig. 4.3a).
+Their 4-D volume is limited by a Cubic "base" (one of the previous cells of the Tesseract) and by 6 Square pyramids, the "sides", the apex lies 1/2 ℓ above the base, the distance of a Cubic cell to the centre of its Tesseract.

 Step 2: Separate these Cubic pyramids and "glue" their Cubic bases to the Cubic cells of a second identical Tesseract, B, making those cells - and all Square faces - disappear.
 Square pyramids from two neighbouring Cubic pyramids now contact each other through what were their Square bases, thus forming 24 Octahedra - the cells of the 24-cell.